Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Preliminaries: Formal Logic

-While modus ponens is the most intuitive deduction step, many others exist.
-For example, a famous syllogism is: The other example below defines the meaning of $\land$ formally: Of course, we can consider invalid \footnote{ A deduction step (an argument) is invalid when for some truth value assignments, the conclusion is false (=0) even if all the premises are true (=1).
-See \cref{tb:truth_table_wrong}. } steps such as: Now, from these examples, we obtain some important points of deductive reasoning.
-First, deductive reasoning can be defined as a form of thought in which a conclusion is derived from a set of premises following specific rules.
-In formal logic, such deduction rules are called \textit{arguments}.
-Thus, \crefrange{eq:argument:first}{eq:argument:incorrect} all are formal logic arguments.
-Second, whether an argument is valid or not does not depend on \textit{contents} of symbols but only on the \textit{superficial form} of the symbolic sequence composed of the premises to the conclusion.
+While modus ponens is the most intuitive deduction rule, many others exist.
+For example, a famous syllogism is: The other example below defines the meaning of $\land$ formally: Of course, we can consider invalid \footnote{ A deduction step is invalid when for some truth value assignments, the conclusion is false (=0) even if all the premises are true (=1).
+See \cref{tb:truth_table_wrong}. } rules, in the sense that the conclusion is not logically deducible from the premises, such as: Now, from these examples, we obtain some important points of deductive reasoning.
+First, deductive reasoning can be defined as a form of thought in which a conclusion is derived from a set of premises following specific deduction rules, such as the ones in \crefrange{eq:argument:first}{eq:argument:incorrect}.
+Such deduction rules are called \textit{arguments} in formal logic theory.
+Second, whether a deduction rule is valid or not does not depend on \textit{contents} of symbols but only on the \textit{superficial form} of the symbolic sequence composed of the premises to the conclusion.
 For example, as stated above, \cref{eq:argument:modus_ponens} is valid regardless of the actual content of $\mathcal{G}$, such as $\mathcal{G}$=``(\dots), the Earth has seasons.'' in \cref{eq:argument:first} and $\mathcal{G}$=``(\dots), the Earth does not have seasons.'' in \cref{eq:argument:second}.
-This enables us to regard all arguments simply as symbolic rules such as \crefrange{eq:argument:modus_ponens}{eq:argument:incorrect}.
+This enables us to regard all deduction rules simply as symbolic rules such as \crefrange{eq:argument:modus_ponens}{eq:argument:incorrect}.
 Third and as one conclusion of the second point, the symbols such as $\mathcal{F}$ and $\mathcal{G}$ can be arbitrary compounds of other formulas such as $\mathcal{F}$=$(A \land B)$ and $\mathcal{F}$=$\forall x, A(x) \rightarrow B(x)$.
-Finally, since we can consider infinite patterns of formulas as premises and a conclusion, we have infinite patterns of arguments (including both valid and invalid arguments).
+Finally, since we can consider infinite patterns of formulas as premises and a conclusion, we have infinite patterns of deduction rules (including both valid and invalid deduction rules).